-Now Is the Worst Time To Buy A PS4 Or Xbox One
+Now Is The Worst Time To Buy A PS4 Or Xbox One

 The Xbox One reviews aren’t out yet, but I guarantee the story will be the same once they do.
 Great hardware.
 Interesting new features.
 Bad games.
 Wait a few years for developers to make some blockbuster titles before you buy.

-Plus, some of the new games launching on the PS4 and Xbox One, including guaranteed mega-hits like “Call of Duty: Ghosts,” will be available on the current generation of consoles like the Xbox 360 and PS3, giving you even less of reason to spend $400 or $500 on one of the new consoles.
+Plus, some of the new games launching on the PS4 and Xbox One, including guaranteed mega-hits like “Call of Duty: Ghosts,” will be available on the current generation of consoles like the Xbox 360 and PS3, giving you even less of reason to spend $US400 or $US500 on one of the new consoles.

 Before all the PlayStation and Xbox fans pounce on me, I’m not saying the new consoles are bad devices.
 If you’re serious about gaming and want to be on the cutting edge, stop reading now and go stand in line for your new console.